RikJansenTU/FontysInternship/Project_3/AI_Finetuning_Research.md

+# Finetuning a Generative AI Model to Suit Your Needs
+The release of OpenAI's DALL-E generative AI model for generating images based on user-submitted prompts was probably the event that launched generative AI into the public consciousness.
+Any user could suddenly generate artwork in seconds, making AI tangible and accessible even to those without a technical background.
+Ever since, these so-called text-to-image AI models have been advancing rapidly.
+[Midjourney]() was released to the public in July 2022, rapidly becoming extremely popular to it's ease of use and high quality output.
+In the same month, [DALL-E 2]() entered its own beta, boasting a range of improvements over its predecessor.
+The model I am most interested in for my purposes, however, is [Stability AI's Stable Diffusion]().
+This model is relatively lightweight, meaning it can run on consumer hardware, and most importantly it's completely open-source.
+The latter has led to a flurry of tools and methods to customize the model to suit your exact needs - something I can make good use of for my project.
+This process is called fine-tuning; making adjustments to an existing AI model so it learns to generate specific content, for example being able to replicate specific faces.

+I have created the following requirements for the application I'm building:
+- **Accurate:** especially when it comes to their own faces, people will easily be able to spot small imperfections, which means the application will need to be quite good at replicating them.
+- **Multiple parameters:** aside from faces, the model will likely need to be fine-tuned on other things, like specific football kits, which means the chosen method will need to be able to accommodate multiple adjustments.
+- **Small:** the application is supposed to be used by a large group of users, resulting in a lot of fine-tuned models that will have to be stored, so the smaller the file the better.
+- **Fast:** the longer users have to wait to get their result the less attractive using the application will be.
+Faster models will also require less processing power, lowering the operating costs.

+The goal of this research is to investigate the different methods of fine-tuning an AI model, finding the one that best suits my needs, and learning how to implement it.

+### Research Methods
+Mostly literature research and available product analysis where possible
+Challenge, no real documentation or good tutorials available yet

+### Finetuning Methods
-Large processing power requirements  -> expensive, probably won't work for a free tool
+A word on Stable diffusion (why not another model) 1.5 vs 2.0 vs 2.1 Large processing power requirements  -> expensive, probably won't work for a free tool
 Results are unpredictable
   Stylistic changes can help hide imperfections